nikhilwoodruff/openfisca-uk-data-old/README.md

 ## General framework

-This package is designed to be simple to add new OpenFisca-UK-compatible datasets.
+This package is designed to be simple to add new OpenFisca-UK-compatible datasets.uk.
 To add a new dataset:
 1. Add a new Python module as a single file or folder with `__init__.py` (optional)
 2. Create a class with the `@dataset` decorator (from `utils.py`)
 3. Define a `generate(year)` method